The Oldest Cemeteries in Every State

 Washington: Park Hill Cemetery

-In 1825, more than a decade after Oregon was settled, Vancouver, Washington was founded.
+In 1825, more than a decade after Oregon was settled, Vancouver, Washington, was founded on the Columbia River, just north of what is now Portland.
 Some of the graves that lie in its Park Hill Cemetery may go back to the early 1800s, although the deceased were buried elsewhere before being moved to Park Hill.
-Discover the most famous inventions from each state.
+There are more than 25,000 burials at Park Hill Cemetery, which is still open for new internments.

 Wyoming: Carbon Cemetery